SwordHolderSH/ArtCoder/README.md

 # ArtCoder: An End-to-end Method for Generating Scanning-robust Stylized QR Codes
-A terrible PyTorch implementation of "***ArtCoder: An End-to-end Method for Generating Scanning-robust Stylized QR Codes***".
+A PyTorch implementation of "***ArtCoder: An End-to-end Method for Generating Scanning-robust Stylized QR Codes***".

 The paper "***ArtCoder: An End-to-end Method for Generating Scanning-robust Stylized QR Codes***" has been accepted by CVPR 2021.
 If the paper or code is useful for your research, please cite
 ```